Which Airlines Fly Between Australia And America?

 Cabin Classes: Economy, Premium Economy, Business Class

-Australia-wide domestic connections meet with Virgin Australia’s daily departures to Los Angeles, from both Sydney and Brisbane.
+Australia-wide domestic connections meet with Virgin Australia’s daily departures to Los Angeles, from Sydney, Melbourne and Brisbane.
 With three cabins to choose from, each cabin is famed for the Virgin Australia service and unique touches.
 Virgin was also the first airline to introduce Premium Economy between Australia and the US.

-Flights from: Brisbane, Sydney and Melbourne to Los Angeles, San Francisco, Honolulu and Dallas
+Flights from: Los Angeles, San Francisco, Honolulu and Dallas to Brisbane, Sydney and Melbourne

 Cabin Classes: Economy, Premium Economy, Business Class, First Class (First Class A380 aircraft only)